Step by Step Guide For Filing a Joint Divorce in Ontario

 A common misconception is that divorce has to be a process that involves conflict and disagreements.
 In fact, many couples mutually agree that divorce is the best option for themselves and their partners, and they choose to enter into a joint divorce in Ontario.
 For this reason, majority of cases in Ontario are “uncontested.”

 This is a divorce where both parties agree to the divorce and are able to work together, or through assistance with mediators or family lawyers to create a settlement that is mutually agreeable.
 This settlement must include all aspects of the divorce, including the division of the property, any applicable child or spousal support issues, parenting and custody issues, as well as management of all debts incurred by the couple during their marriage.
-Our Divorce Office Lawyers can assist with the preparation of a Separation Agreement alongside a joint divorce in Ontario.
+Our divorce lawyer in Toronto can assist with the preparation of a Separation Agreement alongside a joint divorce in Ontario.

 The most efficient and affordable way to move forward when both parties are in agreement about the terms of the divorce is to draft a separation agreement for all of the outstanding issues including child custody/access/support, spousal support, division of assets and equalization of net family property.
 Once the Agreement is completed, you can file for a joint divorce application in Ontario and obtain your divorce order within a few months.